Glossary term

 The two main versions of a 529 plan work differently.
 A college savings plan functions more like an investment account earmarked for education.
 A prepaid tuition plan generally lets a family lock in future tuition value under the rules of that plan.

-529 plans matter because college costs can be large, and families often need a long-term way to save for them.
+A 529 plan supports education saving because college costs can be large, and families often need a long-term way to save for them.
 A 529 plan allows the education goal to be separated from ordinary taxable savings by creating a dedicated account with tax advantages for qualified use.

 What Expenses a 529 Plan Can Cover

 The IRS defines a set of qualified education expenses that can generally be paid from 529 plan assets without triggering tax on earnings.
-Those rules are important because the account's tax advantage depends on qualified use.
+Those rules determine whether the account's tax advantage is preserved.
 If funds are used for nonqualified purposes, the tax outcome can change.

 529 Plan Versus Education IRA